Contact Me!

 - Life-threatening witchcraft accusations still a grim reality for women worldwide

-I’m a freelance writer and communications professional based in Toronto and L.A. with more than 15 years storytelling experience in North America, South Asia, and the Middle East.
+I’m a freelance writer and communications professional based in Toronto and L.A. with more than 15 years storytelling experience in North America.
 I cover children’s rights issues, healthcare, parenting, business, consumer, and travel.

 At Conversations with Awesome Women I profile entrepreneurs, businesswomen, actors.
 And I blog.